openzipkin/brave/instrumentation/p6spy/README.md

 excludebinary=true
 ```

 `spy.properties` applies globally to any instrumented jdbc connection.
-If you need more flexibility to set the remoteServiceName you can add
-`zipkinServiceName` property to your connection string.
+To override this, add the `zipkinServiceName` property to your connection string.

 ```
 jdbc:mysql://127.0.0.1:3306/mydatabase?zipkinServiceName=myServiceName